-This Cucumber Dill Canapé is one of my favorite cucumber hors d’ouevres of all time!
+This Cucumber Dill Canapé recipe is one of my favorite cucumber hors d’ouevres of all time!
 It’s an incredibly flavorful, delicious bite.
-And it’s oh-so-pretty!This post contains Amazon affiliate links for your convenience at no additional cost to you.
+And cucumber canapés are oh-so-pretty!This post contains Amazon affiliate links for your convenience at no additional cost to you.

-I made these adorable, delicious cucumber hors d’oeuvres for the very first party I ever catered, way back in 1995.
+I made these adorable, delicious cucumber canapés for the very first party I ever catered, way back in 1996.
 (Oh my!)
-And I think these may have been on the menu of every party I catered there after.
+And they were on almost every menu of every party I catered thereafter.

 What is a Canapé?